talmolab/sleap-nn/docs/config.md

         - `scale`: (float or List[float]) Factor to resize the image dimensions by, specified as either a float scalar or as a 2-tuple of [scale_x, scale_y].
 If a scalar is provided, both dimensions are resized by the same factor.
         - `is_rgb`: (bool) True if the image has 3 channels (RGB image).
 If input has only one channel when this is set to `True`, then the images from single-channel is replicated along the channel axis.
-If input has three channels if this is set to False, then we convert the image to grayscale (single-channel) image.
+If input has three channels and this is set to False, then we convert the image to grayscale (single-channel) image.
         - `provider`: (str) Provider class to read the input sleap files.
 Either "LabelsReader" or "VideoReader".